 Figure 4 - Proposed updates to the AR UE device architecture based on the XR baseline framework

 The AR UE is regular 5G UE with 5G connectivity provided through an embedded 5G modem and 5G system components.
 The AR UE also features several sensors and user controllers relevant for AR experiences that are cameras, microphones, speakers, display and generic user input.
-The AR/MR Application is responsible for orchestrating the various device resources to offer the AR experience to the user.
-In particular, the AR/MR Application can leverage three main internal components on the device which are:
+The AR Application is responsible for orchestrating the various device resources to offer the AR experience to the user.
+In particular, the AR Application can leverage three main internal components on the device which are:

 The Media Access Functions (MAF)